chicks2014/mcp-sql-server/README.md

   execute SQL queries.
 - The `mcp_client.py` file uses the Anthropic Claude 3 Sonnet model to generate SQL queries from natural language input.
-- The `database.db` file is a SQLite database used for the demo.
+- The `chinook.db` file is a SQLite database used for the demo.
 - Zellij layouts are provided for development and demo purposes.

 ## Contributing